TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [ESLint](https://eslint.org/).
 Getting it installed and the initial set-up is straightforward.

 1. [The official 'Getting Started' page](https://eslint.org/docs/user-guide/getting-started) is a good place to start.
 It covers installation and basic setup.
 The basic way to use this tool is to run the `eslint` command in your terminal with a specific file.
+    - You may also want to look at the [docs on configuring ESLint](https://eslint.org/docs/latest/use/configure/) for a list of options that you can change.

 1. There is an [ESLint extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) with which you can get automatic lint highlighting for your files as you write, without you needing to rerun the `eslint` command every time.
 If your project also contains an ESLint configuration file, the extension will automatically use those rules for that project.

 <div class="lesson-note lesson-note--tip" markdown="1">